mj8295/Data_Projects/docs/CrossShopping.md

 ORDER BY chain;
 SELECT COUNT(DISTINCT(userID)) FROM customer_detail;
 ```
--- Cross Shopping
+#### Part 6.2: Create Cross Shopping Table
+##### Part 6.2.1: Create cross_shopping_cust View
--- Creates the cross_shopping_cust view which is used to make the cross shopping tabe
+This view will be used to which is used to make the cross shopping tabe.
+This view will organize the data to be further manipulated in another view.
 ```sql
 DROP VIEW cross_shopping_cust;
 CREATE OR REPLACE VIEW cross_shopping_cust AS